cwcyau/hdruk-phd-handbook/course_docs/immersion-planning.md

 Immersion weeks are 3-4 day residential events co-organised by HDRUK with a Host Organisation.
 The purpose of the immersion week is to introduce specific themes, topics or real-world challenges of importance in health data science to PhD students within the environment in which problem holders are based.

-## Event Design
+### Participants

 Each immersion week will consist of between 6-12 HDRUK PhD students with further external non-HDRUK PhD students recruited where Host organisation agreed and can support the numbers.
+Students will predominantly be in their first year of doctoral studies.

+### Content

 Host organisations are free to choose event content and delivery style but are advised to consult HDRUK in case of overlap (e.g. Host wants to provide an introduction to survival analysis but participants have previously been introduced to survival analysis through previous studies).